Giving To Charities—Know the Facts, Avoid the Scams, and Other Tips on Charitable Giving

 The Attorney General’s Office regulates charitable fundraising in Minnesota.
 The Attorney General’s website, www.ag.state.mn.us, allows citizens to check to ensure that a charity to which they are considering donating is properly registered.
 A charity’s registration materials on file with the Attorney General’s Office are public documents that are available upon request, and include information on the charity’s operations, governance, and finances.
 Another source of information on charities is the Internal Revenue Service (IRS).
 You may check with the IRS to see whether a charity is a recognized tax-exempt organization using the IRS’s tax exempt hotline at (877) 829-5500.
 Online databases like www.guidestar.org make charities’ federal tax returns publically available over the internet for all to scrutinize.

-The nonprofit Charities Review Council also monitors the activities of charities, establishes guidelines it believes they should meet, and provides ratings of different charities.
+Locally, the nonprofit Charities Review Council monitors the activities of charities, establishes guidelines it believes they should meet, and provides ratings of different charities.
 The Charities Review Council can be another good source of information, and may be contacted as follows:

 Minnesota Charities Review Council